Asiaalrajeh/CompilerProject/README.md

-If convert to NFA is selected, the software will output the transition function, First and Final states, as well as the ability to convert the output NFA to DFA.[1]
+If convert to NFA is selected, the software will output the transition function, First and Final states, as well as the ability to convert the output NFA to DFA.

 The alphabet recognized by this program is: